 In order for us to keep the safe and tight-knit feeling of this community, regular active participation is encouraged.
 Slack automatically marks your account as inactive after 14 consecutive days of no activity.
 Dormant accounts are accounts which have not been active for over 30 consecutive days, including posting messages.

 Beginning April 1, 2018, we will conduct quarterly reviews of member accounts for activity, and dormant accounts will be deactivated.

 We understand that life happens, so if your account goes dormant once, contact @mauricecherry or any of the admins, and we will reactivate your account.
 If the account goes dormant again, your account will be deactivated and you will not be allowed to re-join The Collective.

 Portions of this code of conduct are based on the Slack Developer Community Code of Conduct, and the example policy from the Geek Feminism wiki, created by the Ada Initiative and other volunteers.
 Special thanks to Kat Vellos.

-This code of conduct is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+This code of conduct is licensed under a Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).